cursion-dev/selfhost/README.md

 # Cursion Self-Hosted

-This is the self-hosted repo for the Cursion Platform, an error detection service designed to run front-end tests on web applications.
-This service is fully dockertized for deployed environments.
+This is the self-hosted repo for the Cursion Platform - ✨ Compicated Web Testing on Easy Mode.

 > This software is only intended for internal white-label use and is not licensed for redristibution.
 See LICENSE for more information.

 ### 💻 [Installation Guide](https://docs.cursion.dev/guides/selfhost.html)

-Copyright © Cursion 2024
+Copyright © Grey Labs, LLC 2025